-This blog is about my life in my studio over the last fifty-two years, exploring creativity and being self-directed.
-I’m sharing this because I am all too aware of the struggle it takes to go out on one’s own and make art one’s life work.
+This blog chronicles my life in the studio over the last fifty-two years, exploring creativity and self-direction.
+I’m sharing this because I’m all too aware of the struggle it takes to go out on one’s own and make art one’s life’s work.

 My concern for the future of artists and art drives me.
 That’s why my blog is free, ad-free, and interactive.
-It’s a space where we can all share and learn together.
+It’s a space where we can all learn together.

 Design